tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #5 Serilog.md

         using Steeltoe.Management.CloudFoundry;
         ```

-   2. In the CreateHostBuilder method add the following line before the `webBuilder.AddConfigServer(GetLoggerFactory());` call to configure the Cloud Foundry Actuators.
+   2. In the CreateHostBuilder method make the below `ConfigureLogging` ***before*** the call to `ConfigureWebHostDefaults` to configure Serilog logging.
+The AddCloudFoundryActuators and AddConfigServer calls automatically add Dynamic logging.
+If you don't put the SerilogDynamicConsole logging before these calls you will see an error.
+Also add the call `webBuilder.AddCloudFoundryActuators();` to add the Cloud Foundry Actuators as we did in our Store Front UI.

         ```c#
         public static IHostBuilder CreateHostBuilder(string[] args) =>